-Can the Importer make further transfers of the Transferred Data?
+□ neither Party Can the Importer make further transfers of the Transferred Data?
 The Importer MAY transfer on the Transferred Data to another organisation or person (who is a different legal entity) in accordance with Section 16.1 (Transferring on the Transferred Data).
-The Importer MAY NOT transfer on the Transferred Data to another organisation or person (who is a different legal entity) in accordance with Section 16.1 (Transferring on the Transferred Data to another organisation or person (who is a different legal entity) in accordance with Section 16.1 (Transferring on the Transferred Data to another organisation or person (who is a different legal entity) in accordance with Section 16.1 (Transferring on the Transferred Data).
+The Importer MAY NOT transfer on the Transferred Data to another organisation or person (who is a different legal entity) in accordance with Section 16.1 (Transferring on the Transferred Data).
 Specific restrictions when the Importer may transfer on the Transferred Data The Importer MAY ONLY forward the Transferred Data in accordance with Section 16.1: if the Exporter tells it in writing that it may do so. to: to the authorised receivers (or the categories of authorised receivers) set out in: there are no specific restrictions.
-Review Dates No review is needed as this is a one-off transfer and the Importer does not retain any Transferred Data First review date: The Parties must review the Security Requirements at least once: each month(s) each quarter each 6 months each year each jear(s) each time there is a change to the Transferred Data, Purposes, Importer Information, TRA or risk assessment
+Review Dates No review is needed as this is a one-off transfer and the Importer does not retain any Transferred Data First review date: The Parties must review the Security Requirements at least once: each month(s) each quarter each quarter each of months each year each year(s) each time there is a change to the Transferred Data, Purposes, Importer Information, TRA or risk assessment